Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Examine Your Pup’s Nails.

-Nails that are too long can curl over and hurt your dog’s pads.
+Nails that are too long can become fragile and easily get caught on objects or clothes, leading to damage or them getting ripped.
 Also, look at their shape and color.
-Ringworm is a fungal disease that can affect your pet’s toenails and cause them to grow misshapen.
+Ringworm is a fungal disease that can affect your pet’s nails and cause them to grow misshapen and brittle.
 If the nails are long, you should trim them instead of waiting for the telltale click-click sound of the nails on a hard surface to tell you that it’s time.

-3. Inspect the Space Between Each of Their Toes.
+3. Inspect the Space Between Each of Their Fingers and Toes.

-If your pup likes to run in the woods, chances are that they picked up burrs or other debris.
-Look for any signs of redness or injury, especially if your pup is reluctant to let you hold their paw.
-You can use an antibacterial ointment on minor cuts.
-Leave more serious ones for your vet to treat.
+If your pup likes to run in the woods, chances are that they picked up burrs, dirt, or other debris.
+They may get little ice and snow “balls” forming between their fingers and toes in the winter time.
+Look for any signs of redness or injury, especially if your pup is reluctant to let you hold their paw or they are licking them excessively.

-4. Trim the Hair Around the Paw With Blunt-Ended Scissors.
+4. Carefully Trim the Hair Around the Paw With Blunt-Ended Scissors.

 Carefully cut the hair around the paw.
 That will help prevent ice from collecting between their toes during winter.
 Gently cut out any mats or burs that you may find.
 You’ll help prevent a recurrence of these issues if you keep the hair in check.